timathom/marc-schema/README.md

 # marc-schema

-An extension of @thisismattmiller's [marc-json-schema](https://github.com/thisismattmiller/marc-json-schema) project.
+An extension of the [marc-json-schema](https://github.com/thisismattmiller/marc-json-schema) project by [@thisismattmiller](https://github.com/thisismattmiller).

-In addition to the MARC Bibliographic Format, the Authority and Holdings Formats are represented as well.
+In addition to the MARC Bibliographic Format, the Authority and Holdings Formats are now represented as well.

 ## Dependencies
+* This project is an XQuery port of the original Python code.
-BaseX 10.8 (currently in beta; see [latest developer snapshot](https://files.basex.org/releases/latest/))
+* The BaseX XML database and query processor (v10.8) was used (currently in beta; see [latest developer snapshot](https://files.basex.org/releases/latest/)).

 ## Installation
-See the [BaseX wiki](http://docs.basex.org/wiki/Main_Page) for detailed documentation about installing and using BaseX.
+For detailed documentation about installing and using BaseX, see the [BaseX wiki](http://docs.basex.org/wiki/Main_Page).

 * Once BaseX has been downloaded, launch the BaseX GUI.
 * `run-scraper.xq` will fetch the HTML pages for the MARC standards documentation and save them in a BaseX database.